 - HTTPS Support - This is why we always recommend a host that supports free shared SSL certificates at a minimum.
 Any new site these days should go all HTTPS from the outset.

-And that's it!
-If you have these two then the latest version of WordPress will run great.
-Of course, GreenGeeks and Siteground are all good to go.
 Any web server that supports PHP and MySQL is good, but our recommendation is always to seek out a host that uses the Apache or NGinx web server technology, and specifically can enable the rewrite module as you will need this to enable the friendly URL features of WordPress.

 As long as you use a reputable and experienced company then the chances are that this will be the case.
 If you are unsure we suggest asking them if they do enable the mod_rewrite module in Apache by default before signing up.